qingreee1/material-theme-jetbrains-docs/docs/configuration/tab-settings.md

 In order to avoid crazy values that could ruin the UI, the values are limited between `1` to `5` pixels.

-#### Reset Defaults

-Click this button to reset those settings to their default values:
-- Active Tab Highlight is unchecked
-- The color is set back to #80CBC4
-- The thickness is set to 2

 #### About Tabs Placement